IvanGDR/Packaging-Python-code-and-dependencies-for-Astra-Streaming-function/README.md

 #### 5) Install the dependancies to a newly created "package" directory.
 For this example, I am installing "arrow" dependencies if you want to add more dependancies execute the same or pass a list of packages to "pip install".

-Note from where the following two commands are being executed, this is the working directory created in step  2.
+>Note from where the following command is being executed, this is the working directory created in step  2.

 Creating package directory and installing "arrow" dependancy
 ```